cerebis/qc3C/README.md

 ## Using Docker the image

 We maintain an update to date image of qc3C on Dockerhub.
-The image also includes a working installation of Jellyfish.
 Both a minimal Alpine-based image and a Centos6-based image for older systems are available.

+The image also includes a the following tools:

+- Jellyfish
+- samtoools
+- bwa
+- bbmap
+- spades
+- pigz

 First, pull the required image from Dockerhub.
 ```bash